microsoft/Broadcast-Development-Kit/docs/how-to-use-the-solution/README.md

-# How to use the Backend solution
+# How to use the Management API

 ## Getting Started
-This document is intended to provide the guidance needed by the user to operate the Broadcast Development Kit (BDK) using Postman.
+This document contains the instructions to operate the Broadcast Development Kit (BDK) using Postman.
 This includes:

   - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)